sfdeloach/docker/README.md

 # Be sure to delete the local node_modules directory if this "shortcut" copy command is used
 COPY . .

-# Instead of deleting the local node_modules directory, files could be explicity copied instead

 CMD ["npm","run","start"]
 ```